mesgjs/jsmaws/arch/ipc-protocol.md

 - Enables efficient streaming of large bodies
 - Simplifies handling of binary content (images, files, etc.)

+### Response Streaming and Flow-Control

+For large response bodies, responders implement a tiered flow-control strategy to prevent write-blocking on the main event loop (see [`arch/requirements.md`](requirements.md) for detailed flow-control answer):

+**Tier 1: Small Responses (< 64KB)**
+- Write directly to IPC socket
+- No flow-control overhead needed
+- Typical for most API responses

+**Tier 2: Medium Responses (64KB - 10MB)**
+- Use async write operations to IPC socket
+- Monitor write buffer size
+- Implement backpressure: pause request processing if IPC buffer exceeds threshold
+- When backpressure is active, report `workersAvailable=0` in response
+- Resume when buffer drains and report actual worker availability

+**Tier 3: Large Responses (> 10MB)**
+- Stream in chunks (e.g., 64KB chunks) to IPC socket
+- Yield to event loop between chunks
+- Allow other requests/IPC messages to be processed
+- Operator receives chunks and streams them to client via HTTP

+**Backpressure Signaling**:
+- Responder detects backpressure by monitoring write operation timing
+- When average write time exceeds `bpWriteTimeThresh` (default: 50ms), backpressure is detected
+- Responder reports `workersAvailable=0` in the next response message
+- Operator sees no available workers and either queues the request or routes to another responder
+- No explicit backpressure flag needed - `workersAvailable=0` is the signal
+- When writes become fast again, responder clears backpressure and reports actual worker availability
+- This approach leverages Unix pipe behavior: writes are fast when buffer has space, slow when full

+**Key Points**:
+- Responders use Deno's async write operations (non-blocking) to IPC socket
+- Write buffer monitoring on IPC socket prevents blocking
+- Event loop yielding between chunks maintains responsiveness
+- Operator handles streaming from IPC to HTTP client
+- No changes to IPC protocol needed (binary data separation already supports this)
+- Configuration thresholds are tunable via `chunking` config (see [`arch/requirements.md`](requirements.md))

 ## Message Framing

 Messages are framed using length-prefixed encoding: